bnaard/pyconfme/docs/contributing.md

 ## Pull Requests

-It's simple to get started and create a Pull Request. *pycmdlineapp_groundwork* has few dependencies, doesn't require compiling and tests don't need access to databases, etc.
+It's simple to get started and create a Pull Request. *pyconfme* has few dependencies, doesn't require compiling and tests don't need access to databases, etc.

-*pycmdlineapp_groundwork* is released regularly so you should see your improvements release in a matter of weeks.
+*pyconfme* is released regularly so you should see your improvements release in a matter of weeks.

 !!! note
     Unless your change is trivial (typo, docs tweak etc.), please create an issue to discuss the change before